frontity/docs/docs/guides/using-processors.md

 ## Examples

 In this section we will look at some examples to demonstrate how you might implement a processor.
-We will show a basic example first, and then illustrate how you might process elements from Gutenberg and from Elementor.

 ### Basic example